 Bitcoin's rise is nothing short of astounding (tulip mania anyone?)
 In 2010, one bitcoin was worth 6 cents, but very few people thought anything of the digital currency.
 On January 1, 2011, bitcoin's value sat at 30 cents, so at the time, a $100 investment in it would have resulted in you having an electronic pocket full of 333.33 coins.

-It has been a wild and random ride full of ups and downs, but if you had 333.33 bitcoins purchased in 2011, that you didn’t sell or lose through hackings, your $100 investment would now be worth nearly $3.8 million.
+It has been a wild and random ride full of ups and downs, but if you had 333.33 bitcoins purchased in 2011, that you didn't sell or lose through hackings, your $100 investment would now be worth nearly $3.8 million.
+You can bet you had a trader or two making money on a btc profit app.